je2dz/VB-Active-Directory/README.md

 ## Conclusion

-In this project, VirtualBox was used to create an integrated an AD environment.
-The first VM was Windows Server 2019 that served as the DC, DHCP, and Active Directory popluated with approximately 1000 users.
+In this project, VirtualBox was used to create an integrated AD environment.
+The first VM was Windows Server 2019 that served as the DC, DHCP, and Active Directory populated with approximately 1000 users.
 Once the networking configurations were complete for the server, I then created two more VMs and connected them to an internal network using Active Directory.
-I found the intial setup for the two Windows machines fairly straightforward; however, I did encounter difficulties by adding the additional goal of connecting an Ubuntu VM to Active Directory.
-After researching and testing I was able to find a solution that successfully fixed the problem and have created a project showing how AD can provide a centralized management of user accounts, computers, and other network resources.
+I found the initial setup for the two Windows machines straightforward; however, I did encounter difficulties by adding the additional goal of connecting an Ubuntu VM to Active Directory.
+After researching and testing I was able to find a solution that successfully fixed the problem and have created a project showing how AD can provide centralized management of user accounts, computers, and other network resources.

 ![AD Computers](https://i.imgur.com/yGbJT3Il.png)
 ![DHCP Reservations](https://i.imgur.com/BHs2LzLl.png)